kylepaulsen/jiracli/README.md

     project <projectAbbreviation> Set current jira project.
 (For issue infering and filtering) alias <alias> <command> Create an alias for a jiracli command user <alias> <jiraName> Create an alias for a user on jira.
-Works with assign and comment (@user) config                 Change configuration
+Works with assign and comment (@user) warn <warnBool>        Turn on or off certain warnings. config                 Change configuration
     help                   Print README.md with more detailed help.
     *